openforis/sepal-doc/docs/source/setup/nicfi.rst

 Sign up for NICFI imagery
 -------------------------

 Sign up for NICFI Planet data access using the same email address associated with your GEE account.
 To sign up for access to the NICFI data program, go to `<https://www.planet.com/nicfi/>`_.
-Click on the **Sign up** button and fill in the form.

 .. thumbnail:: ../_images/setup/nicfi/nicfi_page.png
    :title: Planet NICFI landing page.
+   :group: setup_nicfi

+Click on the **Sign up** button and fill in the form.

+.. thumbnail:: ../_images/setup/nicfi/signup1.png
+   :title: Sign up form.
+   :group: setup_nicfi

+After submitting the form, an email will be sent with a link to activate your account.
+Please check your email for an invitation to complete the sign up process.

+Click on the link and a new form will appear.
+Complete the form and you will receive a success message with a new page to sign in to your account.

+.. thumbnail:: ../_images/setup/nicfi/activate_account.gif
+   :title: Account activation form.
    :group: setup_nicfi

 .. tip::